-Jumbo Loans: Requirements and Guidelines
+Jumbo Loans: Guidelines for 2023

 What You Should Know

-- Jumbo loans are used when the required mortgage amount exceeds the conforming loan limit set by Federal Housing Finance Agency (FHFA).
+- Jumbo loans are used when the required mortgage amount exceeds the conforming loan limit set by the Federal Housing Finance Agency (FHFA).

 - Conforming loan limits vary by county to match the cost of living in the area.